 80s Hip-Hop Fashion

 Hip-hop music and culture were extremely prevalent in the ‘80s.
 As such, hip-hop fashion was also trending, especially in urban areas.
 Inspired by stars, such as the iconic Salt-N-Pepa trio and Queen Latifah, hip-hop fashion for women was similar to that for men.
 Baggy silhouettes and athletic details characterized the look along with bold and bright colors and bold patterns.
 When it came to accessories, sneakers and snapback caps reigned supreme.

 80s Punk Fashion

 80s Workout Fashion

 When you think of the ‘80s, an image of Jane Fonda in a leotard and leg-warmers undoubtedly enters your mind.
 After all, her aerobics videos were unbelievably popular during the decade and brought forth a wave of new workout fashion.
 Matching the decade’s theme of excess, this workout style featured bold outfits for women.
 From high-rise bodysuits and headbands to neon-bright leggings and bike shorts, ‘80s workout fashion was loud and proud.

 Black 80s Fashion

 From Tina Turner and Janet Jackson to Naomi Campbell and Iman, the ‘80s had many black fashion icons.
 While they each had a unique look, they all rocked attitude-filled looks with confidence and class.
-For those channelling these stylish stars, over-the-knee boots, shoulder pads, body-con, and leather were all essential elements.
+For those channeling these stylish stars, over-the-knee boots, shoulder pads, body-con, and leather were all essential elements.
 Worn separately or together, these sorts of daring designs appeared striking and chic.

 80s Fashion Icons